-With the start of work on September 6th on the final two segments of the catenary replacement project on the New Haven Line, we are heading down the home stretch, with the finish line in sight, on this massive effort.
+With the work that began in September 2014 on the final two segments of the catenary replacement project on the New Haven Line, we are heading down the home stretch, with the finish line in sight, on this massive effort.

 Once this project phase is done in spring of 2017, the catenary upgrade project on the Connecticut-side of the line will be completed!
-Work on the two segments-from East Norwalk to Green's Farms and from Bridgeport to Milford-will start simultaneously and involve replacement of about 10-1/2 miles of catenary along track and in our Bridgeport Yard.
+Work on the two segments – from East Norwalk to Green's Farms and from Bridgeport to Milford – started simultaneously and involves replacement of about 10-1/2 miles of catenary along track and in our Bridgeport Yard.

-This new work will require a continuous outage of only one of four tracks, which will have a minimal impact on our operations in the area.
+This new work requires a continuous outage of only one of four tracks, which has a minimal impact on our operations in the area.
 This project is being funded and managed by the Connecticut Department of Transportation.

 We also replaced four open-deck railroad bridges in Bridgeport and Fairfield (at North Benson Road, Fairfield Ave., South Ave. and Westway Road) with closed-deck ballast-style ones that provides a smoother ride.
 Another bridge (at Main St. in Bridgeport) was removed and filled in with backfill material flanked by retaining walls.

 When this Connecticut-side catenary work is completed, we will have replaced the original "fixed termination" catenary (which can sag or contract due to temperature changes) first erected in 1907, with a state of the art constant tension system that better accommodates temperature extremes.
 (The New York State portion of the line was completed in 1995.)